graphdeco-inria/gaussian-splatting/README.md

 <br>

 ## Interactive Viewers
 We provide two interactive iewers for our method: remote and real-time.
 Our viewing solutions are based on the SIBR framework.
-The setup is the same for both, the remote viewer (for observing the training) and the real-time viewer (for inspecting finalized models).

 ### Hardware Requirements
 - OpenGL 4.5-ready GPU
 - CUDA-ready GPU with Compute Capability 7.0+ (only for Real-Time Viewer)
-- 4 GB VRAM
+- 4 GB VRAM recommended

 ### Software Requirements
 - C++ Compiler (we *recommend* Visual Studio 2019 for Windows)